 Certain affiliates maintain brokerage accounts with Edward Jones, and Edward Jones pays interest on cash balances in those accounts on a monthly basis.
-As of December 31, 2022, the cash balances totaled \$278.
+As of December 31, 2023, the cash balances totaled

+\$320.
 This amount is presented in payable to clients in the Consolidated Statement of Financial Condition.

-In the normal course of business, partners of JFC and associates of the Partnership use the same advisory and brokerage services of the Partnership as unrelated third parties, with certain discounts on commissions and fees for certain services.
-The Partnership has included balances arising from such transactions in the Consolidated Statement of Financial Condition on the same basis as other clients.
+In the normal course of business, partners of JFC and associates of Edward Jones use the same advisory and brokerage services of Edward Jones as unrelated third parties, with certain discounts on commissions and fees for certain services.
+Edward Jones has included balances arising from such transactions in the Consolidated Statement of Financial Condition on the same basis as other clients.